 Shower doors and enclosures are usually built from tempered glass.
 While you’ve probably heard this term, you may not know how exactly tempered glass differs from “regular” glass (technically referred to as annealed glass).

 During the manufacturing process, glass is heated and then rapidly cooled to make tempered glass.
-This procedure of heating and cooling makes the glass much stronger overall, although the corners and edged are quite fragile.
+This procedure of heating and cooling makes the glass much stronger overall.
 Furthermore, the process changes the characteristics of the glass so that it reacts differently to breakage.

 Related: How Much Do Glass Shower Doors Cost

-Laminated glass is really two sheets of glass adhered to a thin central layer of clear vinyl.
+Laminated glass, on the other hand, is really two sheets of glass adhered to a thin central layer of clear vinyl.
 It looks like normal glass, but if it gets fractured the sheet of glass remains intact because every broken piece is still stuck to the vinyl.

 Glass shower doors and enclosures can be built from glass of varying thicknesses, although this is somewhat determined by whether it is a frameless, semi-frameless, or framed unit.
 The thickest glass is also known as “heavy glass,” and this is used on all frameless and some semi-frameless units.